jhudsl/tidyversecourse/docs/05-prediction.md

 Looks like both data points are for elephants.

-Therefore, we might consider perfroming an anlysis both with and without the elephant data, to see if it influences the overall result.
+Therefore, we might consider performing an analysis both with and without the elephant data, to see if it influences the overall result.

 ### Evaluating Relationships